Code Enforcement/Property Maintenance

 307.1 Accumulation of rubbish or garbage.
 All exterior property and premises, and the interior of every structure, shall be free from any accumulation of rubbish or garbage.

-307.2 Disposable of rubbish.
+307.2 Disposal of rubbish.
 Every occupant of a structure shall dispose of all rubbish in a clean and sanitary manner by placing such rubbish in approved containers.